 The apostle Paul describes the Christian life as a process of change: from the old man to the new man.
 Human beings, though, typically resist change because it is difficult.
 Bill Onisick provides advice on how we can make the process of change more organiz. . .

 Richard Ritenbaugh, drawing a powerful analogy from a book by Dorthea Brand, focusing upon strategies to defeat writer's block and self-imposed creative sabotage experienced by every major writer, applies these insights to spiritual self-sabotage, namely r. . .

 Richard Ritenbaugh continues his exposé of artistic and spiritual resistance, an analogy derived from Stephen Pressfield's The War of Art, a manual designed to overcome artistic resistance and many forms of self-sabotage.
 The core of self-sabotage is our c. . .

 We all know that obedience to God's moral laws, His statutes, and His judgments brings us great benefits.
 We also know that, by knowing and then living within the framework of what God has revealed to us, ...

-Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
-David Maas compares this with accumulated sin.
-The time has come to get rid of it!
+Many of us are pack-rats, saving everything for years until we have collected a mass of—well, junk.
+This is like accumulated sin—and it is time to get rid of it!

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.